giannisgkountras/web-dsl-page/mkdocs-src/webpage.md

     author: "Author Name"
     version: "1.0.0"
     description: "Description of the webpage"
-    navbar: true
+    navbar: <ScreenName>, <ScreenName>...
 ```

 -   **author**: The author of the webpage
 -   **version**: The version of the webpage
 -   **description**: A description of the webpage
--   **navbar**: If true, the webpage will have a navbar.
-This is optional and can be used to set a custom navbar for the webpage.
+-   **navbar**: A list of screens to include in the navbar.
+The screens are separated by commas.
+The navbar is optional will not be shown if no screens are given.